St Paul’s Cathedral - South Transept

 DDA improvement works were scheduled to start with a permanent masonry ramp from the north entrance.

-This new temporary ramp would provide disabled access throughout the building works.
+The new south ramp will provide short-term wheelchair access throughout the building works.

-A fully compliant Rapid Ramp was installed to the south transept entrance on the historic cobbled ground.
+A fully compliant Rapid Ramp was installed from the south transept entrance.

 - Infill Handrail - this product prevents users from climbing or falling through gaps.